Emily S. Pollock Featured as Guest on Bold TV

-Andrew K. Glenn Joins Law360’s 2019 Bankruptcy Editorial Advisory Board
+Law360 Names Andrew K. Glenn to its 2020 Bankruptcy Editorial Advisory Board

-For the second year in a row, Law360 has selected Kasowitz Benson Torres partner Andrew K. Glenn to join its Bankruptcy editorial advisory board.
+Law360 has named Kasowitz Benson Torres partner Andrew K. Glenn to its Bankruptcy Editorial Advisory Board for the third consecutive year.